Orepap/Clust3D/README.md

 ![εικόνα](https://github.com/Orepap/Clust3D/assets/93657525/80b3de60-8e8e-481e-8466-0033ddc2d5b6)

-In this particular example, P1 is a patient (arbitrary naming for the first class label) and GSM1, GSM2 and GSM3 correspond to that patients’s samples at (e.g.) three time intervals.
+In this particular example, P1 is a patient (arbitrary naming for the first class label) and GSM1, GSM2 and GSM3 correspond to that patients's samples at (e.g.) three time intervals.
 The following have to be true for the correlation file:

 1) One space per word
 2) No space at the end of each line